flipifucan/BootCampSecurity/WEEK_14/README.md

 What is the request method?

+         This is  a POST method

 Which header expresses the client's preference for an encrypted response?

+        Upgrade-Insecure-Requests: 1
+        This is a request type header.
+It sends a signal to the server expressing the client’s preference for an encrypted and authenticated response, and it can successfully handle the upgrade-insecure-requests HTTP headers Content-Security-Policy directive

 Does the request have a user session associated with it?

+        Because there is no cookie associated with this one I have to say "NO".

 What kind of data is being sent from this request body?

+        Username and password.
+Login information.

 HTTP Response